 Transfer of College Credit

 The SUNY Geneseo Transfer Course Equivalency databank has been designed to show you how credit from other colleges will transfer to Geneseo.
-Course equivalencies are subject to review and change by department.
-You will be held accountable to all academic policies in effect at the time of transfer.
-Whether you are thinking about applying, have already been accepted, or are a current Geneseo student thinking about taking summer or winter courses elsewhere, this databank will make the transfer process easier for you.
+Course equivalencies are subject to review and change by the department.
+You will be held accountable for all academic policies in effect at the time of transfer.
+Whether you are thinking about applying, have already been accepted, are a current Geneseo student thinking about taking summer or winter courses elsewhere, or are transferring a credit or two to graduate, this databank will make the transfer process easier for you.

 1. Submit to the Dean's Office a Course Pre-Approval Form before taking a course elsewhere.

 b) If the course is within your major, minor or concentration, use Course Pre Approval Form B. You need to get the signature of the chair of the major, minor or concentration department.
 Be advised that the department determines what is transfer equivalent and how many transfer credits can be accepted towards the major, minor, and/or concentration.

 2. Check the Course Equivalency Databank for basic information about course transferability.